 Even companies that issue B2B customer satisfaction surveys to their clients on a regular basis typically only hear from a fraction of their customer base.
-Additionally, that feedback is usually tainted by strong feelings.
+Additionally, strong feelings often taint that feedback.
 Finally, one of the biggest missed opportunities in traditional approaches to customer feedback is getting the voice of potential customers alongside current and former ones.

 Traditional market research approaches to B2B Voice of the Customer, and what each approach misses

-There are five different approaches used by most companies to identify customer sentiment and gather feedback.
+There are five different approaches most companies use to identify customer sentiment and gather feedback.
 We’ve ordered them by popularity, and identified the drawbacks and deficiencies in each one:

 1. Internal Qualitative Feedback From Sales Team

-Sales representatives are biased toward selling more, and will therefore inevitably give feedback about pricing being too high, competitors offering more for less, and additional features being necessary to success.
-While some of this feedback may indeed be accurate, the source is biased enough that it cannot be trusted on its own.
+Sales representatives are biased toward selling more.
+Consequently, they will inevitably give feedback about pricing being too high, competitors offering more for less, and additional features being necessary to success.
+While some of this feedback may indeed be accurate, it comes from a biased source.
+The feedback cannot be trusted on its own.

 2. Qualitative Feedback From Existing Customers

 Existing customers are a good source of feedback.
-However, many B2B companies get exclusively anecdotal feedback from clients when something goes well, something goes poorly, or the client has an occasion to interact with them.
-Customer satisfaction should be measured by feedback from all customers, including ones who are neutral, those who have positive sentiments, and those who are upset with your company/product.
+However, many B2B market research companies get exclusively anecdotal feedback from clients when something goes well, something goes poorly, or the client has an occasion to interact with them.
+Companies should use feedback from all customers should to measure customer satisfaction.
+This must include ones who are neutral, those who have positive sentiments, and those who are upset with your company/product.